razor-x/gist-async/README.md

 ## Description

-Bootstrap a new [CoffeeScript] package in less than five minutes.
+Bootstrap a new [CoffeeScript] package in less than a minute.

 [CoffeeScript]: http://coffeescript.org/